tier4/caret_doc/docs/visualization/communication/pub_sub_information.md

 <prettier-ignore-start>
 !!!info
     1. The `output_notebook()` is needed to show figures inside Jupyter Notebook.
-    2. The function `get_publishers()` and `get_subscriptions()` returns a List of publisher/subscriber having the argument topic.
+    2. The function `get_publishers()` and `get_subscriptions()` return a List of publishers/subscribers involving the given topic name.
 The sample code uses the first value of the List.
 <prettier-ignore-end>

 ## Frequency